 This is usually the part when some young women feel embarrassed.
-Your HCP should make you feel at ease.
+Your HCP will make you feel at ease.
 Don’t be afraid to ask them to walk you through the exam as they go.
 It’s important to tell him/her if you are scared, nervous, or uncomfortable.

 There are usually 3 parts to a pelvic exam.
 Sometimes not all the parts are necessary.
-Ask your health care provider which part(s) will be done for your examination.
+Ask your health care provider which part(s) will be done for your exam.

 The External Exam (Part 1): Your health care provider will first look at the area outside of your vagina (clitoris, labia, vaginal opening, and anus).